 Victoria Theatre and Concert Hall

 The foundation stone for the Town Hall was laid in 1855, after the Assembly Rooms – a popular venue for local dramas and operas, located at the site of the Old Hill Street Police Station from 1845 to 1846 – fell into disrepair.
 Designed by John Bennett, the municipal engineer, the Town Hall was completed in 1862.
-Originally, it served a dual function with a theatre on its ground floor and offices and meeting rooms on its second floor.
+In addition to various government agencies, the space housed the Singapore Library from 1862 to 1876.
+The Town Hall originally served a dual function with a theatre on its ground floor and offices and meeting rooms on its second floor.
 However, with a growing administration and an increasing population requiring entertainment, it eventually proved too small for both functions.
 By 1893, the offices had moved out.

-The 54-metre clock tower that joins the two buildings was not completed until 1906.
+The 54-metre clock tower joining the two blocks was not completed until 1906.
 This was partly because the sponsoring company, The Straits Trading Company, was delayed in its donation of the clock and chimes.
-The clock itself has a diameter of 4 m, weighs a tonne and cost $6,000.
-The opening night on 11 February 1909 featured an amateur version of The Pirates of Penzance.
+The clock has a diameter of 4 m, weighs a tonne and cost $6,000.

 For the centennial celebrations in 1919 to commemorate 100 years since the founding of Singapore, the statue of Stamford Raffles was moved from the Padang to the front of Victoria Memorial Hall.
 A special colonnade with a pool was raised to house the statue.

-In June 2010, the Victoria Theatre and Concert Hall were closed for major renovations.
-The S$158-million refurbishment was undertaken by W Architects.
-The buildings, whose facades were retained, reopened on 15 July 2014.
-The SSO played an exclusive invite-only concert on the opening day to mark the occasion, and later performed their homecoming concert for the public on 18 July 2014.
+In June 2010, the Victoria Theatre and Concert Hall was closed for major renovations costing S$158-million and undertaken by local firm W Architects.
+The VTCH, whose facade was retained, reopened on 15 July 2014 with a performance by the SSO to mark the occasion.
 The Victoria Theatre and Concert Hall will be fully operational from 2015.

 Chay, F. (2009, November 17).
 Two performing venues to get facelifts.
 The Business Times.
 Retrieved January 21, 2011, from NewspaperSG.